-(a) First 30 units consumed per month 150 Paise per Unit (b) For remaining units consumed per month Rate as per RGP office of the Distribution Licensee.
+(a) First 30 units consumed per month 150 Paise per Unit Ī (b) For remaining units consumed per month Rate as per Residential

+\ The consumer who wants to avail the benefit of the above tariff has to produce a copy of the Card issued by the authority concerned at the zonal office of the Distribution Licensee.
 The concessional tariff is only for 30 units per month.

-\ The consumer who wants to avail the benefit of the above tariff has to produce a copy of the Card issued by the authority concerned at the zonal